gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_game-specific_troubleshooting.md

 ### Football Manager 2014 {#football_manager_2014}

-This game will not run when installed on an [XFS](XFS "XFS"){.wikilink} or reiserfs filesystem.
+This game will not run when installed on an [XFS](XFS "wikilink") or reiserfs filesystem.
 Workaround is to install on an ext4 filesystem.

 ### FORCED